mritunjaysharma394/vowpal-wiki/Tutorial.md

     num sources = 1

-There is only one input file.
-In general, you can specify multiple files.
+There is only one input file in our example.
+But you can specify multiple files.

     Num weight bits = 18